 3. Sauté the veggies in oil over medium heat.
 Then, add in the chicken.

 4. Add the sauce, and let it simmer to thicken.
-Be sure to scrape up any brown bits!
+Scrape up any browned bits as needed.

-5. Garnish with crushed peanuts and cilantro, and enjoy!
+5. Garnish with crushed peanuts, cilantro, and green onions, and enjoy!

 We earn a commission if you make a purchase, at no additional cost to you.